Does Tulane have required classes that I need to take before applying?

-We will accept MCAT scores as far back as three years prior to matriculation.
-For example, to apply for the fall 2018 class, you will need to submit MCAT scores from at least 2015.
+We will accept MCAT scores as far back as three years prior to the application cycle.
+For example, to apply for the fall 2022 class, you will need to submit MCAT scores from at least 2019.

-All applications completed prior to our deadline of January 15 will be thoroughly reviewed.
-However, waiting for MCAT scores after September 1 puts applicants at a disadvantage since Interview slots are filled as applications are read and reviewed-so called "rolling admissions."
+All applications completed prior to our deadline of November 15 will be thoroughly reviewed.
+However, waiting for MCAT scores after September puts applicants at a disadvantage since interview slots are filled as applications are read and reviewed-so called "rolling admissions."